 Start Your Adventure

-All College of Textiles students are strongly encouraged to participate in an international experience during their time at NC State.
+The College of Textiles encourages all students to have an international experience during your time at NC State.
 The College can assist in planning your adventure.
 A wide variety of opportunities exist for study abroad, international internships, and individual exploration.
 While students may attend any accredited institution, consider opportunities specific towards Textiles students.

 Follow the steps below to begin planning for your international experience.